rjones-lf/iroha/deploy/ansible/README.md

 # Using ansible for iroha deployment
-There are 2 deployment scenario supported implemented as separated playbooks.
+There are 2 deployment scenarios supported which are implemented as separated playbooks.

 1. `iroha-docker-cluster`
 2. `iroha-standalone-nodes`

 These playbooks use different roles and inventories.
-Each role and inventory file is well-documented, sometimes they will be referred from the readme file.
+Each role and inventory file is well-documented, sometimes they are referred in the role's README file.
 ## 1. Iroha-docker-cluster
 ### 1.1 Main ideas
 This playbook allows to deploy multiple iroha peers on one node.
 For example, you want to run 21 nodes of iroha,